 Advantages and Limitations

 Benedict's test offers several advantages, including its simplicity, ease of use, and cost-effectiveness.
 The reagent is relatively inexpensive to prepare, and the test can be performed with basic laboratory equipment.
-However, it also has limitations:
+On the flip side, it also has limitations:

 Despite these limitations, Benedict's test remains a valuable tool for preliminary screening and qualitative analysis of reducing sugars in various applications.